Lorttexwolf/Bloxlink.Net/README.md

 // Their Roblox account that's linked to a certain guild, not globally.
 // var robloxUserId = await client.GetUserAsync(discordUserId, guildId);
 ```

+## Versioning Guarantees
+___
+This library generally abides by [Semantic Versioning](https://semver.org).
+Packages are published in MAJOR.MINOR.PATCH version format.

+An increment of the MAJOR component indicates that a new version of the [Bloxlink API](https://blox.link/developers) is supported.

+All other increments of component follow what was described in the [Semantic Versioning Summary](https://semver.org/#summary).